-More detailed explanations of the above risks can be found within note 18 to the Audited Consolidated Financial Statements on pages 50 to 55 of this report.
+More detailed explanations of the above risks can be found within note 18 to the Audited Consolidated Financial Statements.

 STATEMENT OF DIRECTORS' RESPONSIBILITIES

 The Directors are responsible for preparing the Directors' Report and the Financial Statements in accordance with applicable law and regulations.